 Applicants must have a Ph.D. by the beginning of the fellowship’s August 15 start date, though priority will be given to applicants who have completed their Ph.D. by the end of the previous spring semester.
-Application materials will include: a cover letter, CV, statement of teaching philosophy, two article- or chapter-length writing samples, three letters of recommendation, and two sample syllabi for courses that applicants have taught or would be interested in developing.
+Application materials will include: a cover letter, CV, research proposal, two article- or chapter-length writing samples, three letters of recommendation, and, where applicable, a sample syllabus for a course that applicants have taught or would be interested in developing.

 Please note that University of Missouri also requires official transcripts for postdoctoral fellows in order to complete the hiring process.